Type of infrastructure:

 Implemented by:

-The Rich North Sea, Blauwwind consortium, Van Oord, Bluestream offshore, Eurofins AquaSense
+The Rich North Sea, Blauwwind consortium, Van Oord, Bluestream offshore, and Eurofins AquaSense

 TRL: